 The SEP shall describe the system engineering process tailored to the specifics of the considered project, and identify all the system engineering tasks to be implemented from the starting conditions (e.g. kick-off) to the closing event (e.g. review), their relationship, and their interfaces with other actors of the project, and identify and describe any existing iteration within the process.

-Details are provided in ECSS-E-HB-10 “System engineering guidelines”.

 For each task, the input information and their origin, the document(s) delivered (i.e. expected output) and their destination, the system engineering function(s) performed and the contribution of other actors shall be identified.

-Details are provided in ECSS-E-HB-10 “System engineering guidelines”.

 <5.1.2> Engineering disciplines integration

 The SEP shall address the following activities that concern the different engineering disciplines, recalling the relevant applicable standards and ancillary dedicated plans that are considered integral part of this SEP.